 Place du Panthéon, 5e arrondissement

 The Latin Quarter is so-called because, during the Middle Ages, the students of the nearby Sorbonne University would converse with one another in Latin.
 In Emily in Paris, Emily is stood right in front of the Paris Panthéon when she has the phone call where she breaks up with her fairly nondescript boyfriend back in Chicago.
+Today, visitors can enter the Paris Pantheon for a small fee.
+Book your Paris Pantheon ticket here in advance.

 The Élysée Palace is the official residence in Paris for the president of the French Republic and is only open to the public for European heritage days.
 In the series, a fictional scene of Brigitte Macron discovering Emily’s latest marketing campaign (and re-sharing it on her own social media accounts) takes place at the Élysée Palace.